Maximize Your Streaming Performance: The Best CPUs for Streamers

 8.0

-Power Consumption and Thermals 9
+Power Consumption and Thermals9

-The Ryzen 7 7700X is comparable to Intel’s 12700K, even though it comes with 8 cores and 16 threads.
+The Ryzen 7 7700X is comparable to Intel’s 12700K, despite having 8 cores and 16 threads.

-Something that AMD increased significantly with this processor is the total cache size, with the total L2 + L3 cache being 40 MB after the last generation of CPUs had 36MB.
+AMD has significantly increased the total cache size with this processor, bringing the total L2 + L3 cache to 40 MB, up from 36 MB in the previous generation of CPUs.

 Pros